WHAT IS IMIQUIMOD CREAM 5%?

 Furthermore, the patient may be allergic to the cream, which manifests itself in a severe allergic rash.

 Volume & Packaging: 0.25g single use sachet

 Active Ingredients: each 0.25g single use sachet contains 12.5 mg of Imiquimod

 Storage Conditions: Store IMIQUIMOD cream 5% at 39°F to 77°F (4°C to 25°C).
 Do not freeze.

 Keep IMIQUIMOD and all medicines out of reach of children.

-IMIQUAD cream 5% is manufactured by Glenmark in India.
+Aldara 5% cream is manufactured by Meda in the UK.